Deploy iPad with mobile data connections

 When selecting a network provider, ask the following:

-After an agreement is signed, what is the time period to create and make available the eSIMs so they can be assigned to iPad devices?
+After an agreement is signed, what is the time period to create and make available the eSIMs so they can be assigned to supported iPhone and iPad devices?

 What is the URL for your network provider’s eSIM server (known as an SM-DP+ server)?